 The overarching aim for our Mathematics curriculum is to develop pupils’ mathematical fluency, reasoning and understanding skills.
 Pupils are taught to apply arithmetic fluently to real-life problems.

 • Ensure all pupils are fluent in the fundamentals of mathematics.

 • Ensure all pupils can reason mathematically using mathematical language.

 • Ensure all pupils can solve mathematical problems.

-At St Joseph’s we follow the National Curriculum.
-The Mathematics curriculum has been planned to be sequential and coherent.
-It is progressive so it builds on pupils’ previous knowledge and skills.
-Skills are embedded and therefore can be transferred in a variety of contexts.
-The curriculum has been designed in this way so knowledge is secure in pupils’ long term memory.
+At St Joseph’s Catholic Primary School, we follow the National Curriculum.
+The mathematics curriculum has been planned to be sequential and coherent.
+It is progressive, so it builds on pupils’ previous knowledge and skills.
+Skills are embedded and, therefore, can be transferred in a variety of contexts.
+The curriculum has been designed in this way, so knowledge is secure in pupils’ long term memory.

 Pupils have daily mathematics lessons, which reinforce mathematical fluency, understanding and reasoning.

 Our curriculum incorporates the use of resources, problem-solving and group work.
 There is a sharp focus on teaching mathematics for mastery and the series is designed to improve the mathematics confidence of the learners.